What parents need to know

 Is it any good?

-THE BLESSED could have been a great book: Three very different girls recruited by a mysterious guy for grand adventure and cosmic battle; teens chosen by God in the 21st century, with conflicts and nuances (Joan of Arcadia did this very well); a villainous zealot of the Science Religion who insists that only the quantifiable is real, pitted against saints on a mission from God.
+THE BLESSED could have been a great book, but it misses the mark.
+Three very different girls are recruited by a mysterious guy for grand adventure and cosmic battle; teens are chosen by God in the 21st century, with conflicts and nuances (Joan of Arcadia did this very well); a villainous zealot of the Science Religion insists that only the quantifiable is real, pitted against saints on a mission from God.
 It could have been epic and thought-provoking.
 Instead -- in addition to profane language, gratuitous violence, and constant sexual undercurrents -- readers get a muddled plot that fails to clearly establish who the characters are and what drives them, let alone the nature of the mission for which they've been recruited.

 And while Abbey Watkins' illustrations are beautifully creepy, the editing is sloppy, resulting in an incoherent narrative with notable typos.
 Things may get clearer in the remaining volumes of the trilogy.

 Families can talk about which characters they found appealing, and what are their good and not-so-good qualities.
 Do you find them and their situations believable and compelling?

 What do you think about the way the conflict between religion and reason is presented here?

 How is social media used in this story?
 Do you see any examples of how it can do a lot of good?
 A lot of harm?

 |Publisher:||Simon & Schuster|